 The A7 has a much larger trunk than the S60 Cross Country (24.9 vs. 12 cubic feet).

-To make loading and unloading groceries and cargo easier when your hands are full, just kicking your foot under the back bumper can open the A7’s power liftgate, leaving your hands completely free.
-The A7’s power liftgate can also be opened or closed by pressing a button.
+To make loading and unloading groceries and cargo easier when your hands are full, the A7’s power liftgate can be opened or closed just by kicking your foot under the back bumper, leaving your hands completely free.
 The S60 Cross Country doesn’t offer a power or hands-free opening trunk.

 The engine in the A7 is mounted longitudinally (North-South), instead of sideways, as in the S60 Cross Country.
 This makes it easier to service and maintain, because the accessory belts are in front.